Zhuul/vllm/extras/docs/patch-workflow.md

 - Launching `extras/podman/run.ps1 -Setup` (or `run.sh` on Linux) builds the dev container if needed and starts it with the entrypoint `extras/podman/entrypoint/apply-patches-then-exec.sh`.
-- The entrypoint normalizes Windows line endings, configures `git` to trust the mounted workspace, and invokes `extras/patches/apply_patches_overlay.sh` before any build commands run.
+- The entrypoint normalizes Windows line endings, configures `git` to trust the mounted workspace, and can invoke `extras/patches/apply_patches_overlay.sh` before any build commands run.
+  By default this is disabled to avoid mutating the bind-mounted workspace in interactive shells or image-only runs; enable it by setting `APPLY_PATCHES_ON_START=1` if you really need pre-setup patch application.
 - Overlay definitions live in `extras/patches/python-overrides.txt`.
 Each line copies a file from the repository into an overlay directory inside the container (defaults to `/opt/work/python-overrides`) and can apply transforms (for example, adapting